In the hands of Seashore Trolley Museum members/volunteers,

 The video below has No. 4387 in operation during the July 5, 2014, Seashore Trolley Museum 75th Anniversary Trolley Parade.
 Thanks go to Andy Dolph for giving his permission to draw the 4387 clip from his full video.

 Edward Dooks, a long-time Seashore Trolley Museum member/volunteer, conducted, recorded, and transcribed, recollections of Seashore Trolley Museum members' experiences involving the Museum.
-In addition, Ed recorded, collected, and transcribed recollections of local neighbors for Seashore Trolley Museum.
+In addition, Ed recorded, collected, and transcribed recollections of local neighbors for the Seashore Trolley Museum.
 Here are some of those transcriptions, as they relate to 4387.

 Transcripts from 1988 interviews conducted by Ed Dooks.
 Interviewees: